 Those are three things you can never get enough of in a campaign.
-I also know how crucial each of them are to winning.
+We know how crucial each of those components are to winning elections.

 Time enables campaigns to plan a long-term strategy and communicate with voters more consistently.
 Money allows the campaign to function effectively and get its message out on paid media at a lower rate than any outside group.
 Control ensures that the campaign can leverage both the candidate themselves and the desired message in the exact way they want.

 Early on, when campaigns have the most time, money is harder to come by.
 Late in the campaign, when time is short, money comes in droves.

 Republicans need to find a way to get money to campaigns as early as possible.

 In order to do that and, consequently, elect conservative candidates to the House and Senate in 2024, we have proudly built the National Victory Action Fund (NVAF).

 NVAF is a grassroots-driven political committee working to ensure Republican candidates have the resources to win.

 Our mission is to expand the party’s donor infrastructure by soliciting donations directly into candidates’ own campaign accounts, without coordinating with either their campaigns or party committees.